hanneshassler/GitRecipedia/README.md

 for instance to create the perfect cookie recipe.
 (still in construction phase)

-Maintain a personal recipe database.
+Maintain a personal recipe database for recipes and ingredients.

-Maintain a personal ingredient database.

 Exchange recipes with friends or a bigger audience in a standardized way.
 This can happen peer to peer between friends or using the powerful github tools.